 It’s not always about you (in fact, it rarely is)

 In The Subtle Art of Not Giving a Fuck, I wrote about the importance of maintaining an identity that is defined by as little as possible.
-That’s because when we get our identities involved—when we decide that certain behaviors or events represent our worth as a human being—things get emotionally turbulent.
-And when things get emotionally turbulent, we tend to do really dumb shit.
+That’s because when we get our identities involved—when we decide that certain behaviors or events represent our worth as a human being—things get emotionally turbulent.1,2 And when things get emotionally turbulent, we tend to do really dumb shit.3,4

 Instead, think of your life merely as a long sequence of actions and decisions.
-If you’re like most people, many of these actions and decisions are sub-optimal.
-And what most of us mean when we say we’d like to “change” ourselves is simply that we’d like to make slightly more optimal actions and decisions.
+If you’re like most people, many of these actions and decisions are less than ideal.
+And what most of us mean when we say we’d like to “change” ourselves is simply that we’d like to make slightly better actions and decisions.

 For years, I hated mornings.
 Pretty much my entire life, I woke up late.
 This would cause a little snowball of shittiness in my life.
 I’d be behind on work all day.
 So then I’d have to stay up half the night working.
 Then I’d be tired and stressed out the next day.
 So I’d stay up even later the next night trying to catch up.
 By the end of the week, I’d be a wreck.
 So to escape I’d go out drinking and partying to unwind way too much, which would just fuck me up even further the next week.